Factisio/graph-builder/README.md

 # graph-builder

-A query builder for postgres in typescript
+A query builder for postgres and graphql in typescript